 As old as she was, Rosie needed us when she was ill.
 That is why it is important to have a teenagers ward.

 We cannot knock any hospital we went to, but Royal Cornwall Hospital was the best.
-It was not just the treatment but the fact we could go to the kitchen and make them food, the staff were just unbelievable as is the way the ward is run.
+It was not just the treatment, but the fact that we could go to the kitchen and make food.
+The staff were just unbelievable, as is the way the ward is run.
 Sue Turk ran that ward to perfection.
-Everyone knew their place and did their job, but did it with compassion and I didn’t feel like that anywhere else, Dr Gilberston is a very determined and passionate person who knows the job inside out.
+Everyone knew their place and did their job, but did it with compassion and I didn’t feel like that anywhere else.
+Dr Gilberston is a very determined and passionate person who knows the job inside out.
 She wants to be the best and it comes from the heart.
 Nothing was too much trouble for the people who work there, even when they were understaffed.

 For those nurses it wasn’t just Rosie.
 They deal with this day in day out, year in year out.
 They have lost children before Rosie and they have lost children after Rosie.
 They have got to go into work the next day, smile to the parents.
 To stay strong in a job like that, you have got to be a very special person.
 They made us feel special and put us at ease.